-*I have sprinkled some affiliate links in this post that gives me commission at no extra cost to you if you decided to make a purchase.
-All proceeds go to keep Jess traveling.
-I only recommend products and places that I believe in.
+For full transparency, I have sprinkled some affiliate links in this post.
+As an Amazon Associate I earn from qualifying purchases that gives me a small commission at no extra cost to you if you decided to make a purchase.
+As always, I would never recommend a product or service that I didn't truely believe in.
+All proceeds go to keep Jess traveling and coffee ☕️.
 I thank you in advance.

 Black Sand Beach at Wai’anapanapa State Park

 A paved set of stairs will lead you down to the beach.
 Experiencing this beach at sunrise is an amazing experience and why I recommend staying over night in Hana.

 Bamboo Forest on the Pipiwai Trail

-The Pipiwai Trail is located in East Maui in Haleakala National Park about 20 minutes past Hana town.
+The Pipiwai Trail is located in East Maui inside the Kipahulu District of Haleakala National Park about 20 minutes past Hana town.
 The popular 4 mile round trip trail takes you past waterfalls and eventually through a majestic bamboo forest.

 The bamboo forest is easily one of my favorite places in Maui.
 This is the second best part about the Pipiwai Trail as the best part brings me to my next place, Waimoku Falls.

 Waimoku Falls is picture perfect Hawaii.
 A towering 400 foot waterfall that can only be reached by hiking 2 miles through the rainforest or by helicopter.

 Red Sand Beach

-If you stay in Hana, the elegant hotel Travaasa is next door to this beautiful beach.
-Catch sunrise, you won’t regret it. *There were lots of sand flies when I was here last so use bug spray and bring something to sit on.
+If you stay in Hana, the elegant Hana Hotel is next door to this beautiful beach.
+Catch sunrise, you won’t regret it.
+There were lots of sand flies when I was here last so use bug spray and bring something to sit on.

 Lahaina Banyan Tree

-The iconic Banyan Trees spans a whole block in the charming town of Lahaina.
+The iconic Banyan Tree spans a whole block in the charming town of Lahaina.
 In the mornings and on weekends don’t be surprised to see a local artist playing music or artists selling art and jewelry.

 Black rock can be found on the end of a long golden sand beach.
-This is a great place to go for a snorkel and more often than not you’ll see a sea turtles swimming around.
+This is a great place to go for a snorkel and more often than not you’ll see sea turtles swimming around.

 Above the Clouds at Haleakala Crater

 A popular way to experience being above the clouds is for sunrise or sunset.
 Sunrise requires reservations and going for sunset doesn’t.
 You can read a full article of everything to know about the summit of Haleakala here.

 There are some trails that you can walk around and learn about the local Hawaiian flora.
 There’s even a spot for swimming in the river.
 This is a great place to visit that the whole family can enjoy.

 Maui under the Ocean

-Don’t have a snorkel, don’t worry there are several shops that will rent you a mask so you can witness life under water.
+Don’t have a snorkel?
+Don’t worry there are several shops that will rent you a mask so you can witness life under water.
 A few of my favorite snorkel spots are black rock, honolua bay, and Kam III.

 If you’re looking for more of a thrill sign up for some scuba lessons.
 Just don’t forget to wear reef safe sunscreen as preserving the reef and Mother Nature is something we should all do and it will impact the next seven generations.